 Well, you do the next best thing.
 You enjoy what we call “Cowboy TV.”
 For those not familiar with that term, it means you start a fire and enjoy sitting around it.
 You watch the fire dance, you enjoy good conversation, you relax, and drink a good, hot beverage.

-So, in my opinion, it is worth every penny invested.
+In my opinion, it is worth every penny invested.
 Though most of the ideas are DIY and shouldn’t cost that much upfront.
-Aren’t sold on a fire pit?
+Aren’t you sold on a fire pit?

 Then consider a burn barrel.
 Here are some ideas for that too!